-Every Indian Needs To Look At And Lament This Photo
+People Are Sharing This Haunting Photo Of A Muslim Man Begging For His Life Before He Was Lynched

-On May 18, four Muslim men were beaten to death in Jharkhand, in front of a massive crowd because a WhatsApp forward indicated that they were child traffickers.
+On May 18, four Muslim men were beaten to death in Jharkhand, India, in front of a massive crowd because a WhatsApp forward indicated that they were child traffickers.

 People soon started sharing disturbing photos and videos of the incident on social media.